xmed-lab/MultiEYE/README.md

 ### Dataset

 We create a multi-modal multi-disease classification dataset, MultiEYE, by assembling 12 public fundus datasets and 4 OCT datasets with our private data collected from different hospitals.
-Our dataset is released at [].
+Our dataset will be made available.

 ### Pre-processing